 - If remaining abnormal for longer than six months then consider referral to a specialist.

-- If the patient is unwell despite slightly abnormal LFT's then they may need to be referred more urgently.
+- If the patient is unwell despite slightly abnormal LFTs then he or she may need to be referred more urgently.

-- Very abnormal LFTs (ie more than twice the upper limit of abnormal):
+- If there are very abnormal LFTs (ie more than twice the upper limit of abnormal):

 - Organise further blood tests and imaging.

 - Refer to outpatients - if you suspect the cause may be malignancy then an urgent cancer referral should be made.

 Consider urgent referral for hospital admission if a patient is unwell.
 For example, he or she has:

 - Severe ascites.